Pritika-10/Phylogenetic-Tree-Assembly/README.md

-# Phylogenetic Tree Construction and Updation Workflow
+# Phylogenetic Tree Assembly and Updation Workflow

-From this research we propose two novel alignment-free, pairwise, distance calculation methods based on k-mers and locality sensitive hashing.
-In addition to that, we proposed a machine learning-based phylogenetic tree construction mechanism.
-With the proposed approaches we can gear up the efficiency and accuracy of genetic distance calculation.
+In this research, I propose two novel alignment-free, pairwise distance calculation methods based on k-mers and locality-sensitive hashing.
+Additionally, I have introduced a machine learning-based mechanism for phylogenetic tree construction.
+These innovative approaches aim to enhance the efficiency and accuracy of genetic distance calculations.

-The tree construction method which is based on a modified version of k medoid is also guaranteed to provide significant performance compared to traditional phylogenetic tree construction methods.
-As the final part of the research, we implemented a numerical neural network to efficiently update the phylogenetic tree.
-So in summary with this research, we implemented novel methods of genetic distance calculation, phylogenetic tree construction, and tree updation.
+The proposed tree construction method utilizes a modified version of k-medoids, which demonstrates significantly improved performance compared to traditional phylogenetic tree construction techniques.
+As the final aspect of this research, I developed a numerical neural network to efficiently update the phylogenetic tree.

+In summary, this work presents  methodologies for genetic distance calculation, phylogenetic tree construction, and dynamic tree updating, collectively advancing the field of computational phylogenetics.

 ## Introduction

-The phylogenetic tree (Evolutionary tree) is a branching diagram that shows the evolutionary relationships among various organisms.
-It branches out species by considering the similarities of them based on the genetic distance.
-Phylogenetic tree can be considered as one of the fundamental components of most of the bioinformatic research.
+The phylogenetic tree, also known as an evolutionary tree, is a branching diagram that illustrates the evolutionary relationships among various organisms.
+It organizes species based on genetic similarities and calculates their genetic distances to define these relationships.
+Phylogenetic trees serve as a foundational component in many areas of bioinformatics research, providing critical insights into evolutionary biology, comparative genomics, and molecular phylogenetics.

 ![Phylogenetic-Tree-Construction](https://raw.githubusercontent.com/ngimhana/Phylogenetic_tree_construction/master/Diagram/phylogenetic-tree.png)